sonata-project/SonataAdminBundle/docs/reference/templates.rst

 .. note::

     A ``setTemplates(array $templates)`` (notice the plural) method also exists, that allows you to set multiple templates at once.
-Notice that, if used outside of the service definition context, ``setTemplates(array $templates)`` will replace the whole template list for that ``Admin`` class, meaning you have to explicitly pass the full template list in the ``$templates`` argument.

 Changes made using the ``setTemplate()`` and ``setTemplates()`` methods override the customizations made in the configuration file, so you can specify